ucdavis-ice/puppet-hadoop/README.markdown

 # Configuration #

-* A tar.gz file needs to be placed into ~/modules/hadoop/files.
+* A deb file needs to be placed into ~/modules/hadoop/files.
 You can download hadoop from here: http://hadoop.apache.org/common/releases.html
 * Once downloaded the params.pp file needs to be updated with the version downloaded.
 * The params.pp also requires the java module I have already published.
 That or the $java_home variable needs to be properly updated.